 This indicator reflects the number and proportion of children aged 7 - 17 years who are reported to be attending a school or educational facility.
-This is different from "enrolment rate", which reflects the number of children enrolled in educational institutions, as reported by schools to the national Department of Basic Education early in the school year.
+This is different from enrolment rate, which reflects the number of children enrolled in educational institutions, as reported by schools to the national Department of Basic Education early in the school year.

 Education is a central socio-economic right that provides the foundation for life-long learning and economic opportunities.
 Children have a right to basic education and are admitted into grade 1 in the year they turn seven.
-Basic education is compulsory in grades 1 -9, or for children aged 7 - 15.
+Basic education is compulsory in grades 1 - 9, or for children aged 7 - 15.
 Children who have completed basic education also have a right to further education (grades 10 - 12), which the government must take reasonable measures to make available.

 South Africa has high levels of school enrolment and attendance.
-Amongst children of school-going age (7 - 17 years) the vast majority (97%) attended some form of educational facility in 2013.
-Since 2002, the national attendance rate has seen a three percentage point increase.
-Of a total of 11.2 million children aged 7 - 17 years, 283,000 are reported as not attending school in 2013.
-At a provincial level, the Northern Cape, North West and KwaZulu-Natal have all seen significant increases in attendance rates.
-In the Northern Cape, attendance increased by six percentage points from 91% in 2002 to 97% in 2013.
-In KwaZulu-Natal, the attendance increased from 93% in 2002 to 98% in 2013, while in the North West it increased by three percentage points in the same period.
-There has been a small but real increase in reported attendance rates for African and Coloured children over the 12-year period since 2002.
-Attendance rates for Coloured children remained slightly below the national average in 2013, at 95%.
+Amongst children of school-going age (7 - 17 years), the vast majority (98%) attended some form of educational facility in 2014.
+Since 2002 the national attendance rate has seen a three percentage point increase.
+Of a total of 11.2 million children aged 7 - 17 years, 245,000 are reported as not attending school in 2014.
+At a provincial level, the Northern Cape and KwaZulu-Natal have seen significant increases in attendance rates.
+In the Northern Cape attendance increased by six percentage points from 91% in 2002 to 97% in 2014.
+In KwaZulu-Natal, the attendance increased from 93% in 2002 to 98% in 2014.
+The North West and Eastern Cape recorded increases of three percentage points in the same period.
+There has been a small but real increase in reported attendance rates for African and coloured children over the 12-year period since 2002.
+Attendance rates for coloured children remained slightly below the national average in 2014, at 96%.

 Overall attendance rates tend to mask the problem of drop-out among older children.
 Analysis of attendance among discrete age groups shows a significant drop in attendance amongst children older than 14.
-Whereas 99% of children in each age year from seven to 13 are reported to be attending an educational institution, the attendance rate drops to 98% and 96% for 14- and 15-year-olds respectively.
-Schooling is compulsory only until the age of 15 or the end of grade 9, and the attendance rate decreases more steeply from age 16 onwards, with 95% of 16-year-olds, 90% of 17-year-olds, and 80% of 18-year-olds reported to be attending school (based on those who have not successfully completed grade 12).4
+Whereas 99% of children in each age year from 7 - 14 are reported to be attending an educational institution, the attendance rate drops to 97% for 15-year olds.
+Schooling is compulsory only until the age of 15 or the end of grade 9, and the attendance rate decreases more steeply from age 16 onwards, with 94% of 16-year olds, 92% of 17-year olds, and 80% of 18-year olds reported to be attending school (based on those who have not successfully completed grade 12).
+No statistically significant differences exist in school attendance rates between boys and girls.